Top 20 Amazing Things to Do in Chiang Mai

 Doi Suthep National Park & Temple

-One of Chiang Mai’s top attractions is the Doi Suthep National Park with its popular Wat Phra That Doi Suthep, is one of the best things to do in Chiang Mai.
-This beautiful nature reserve is located in the mountains outside of Chiang Mai, approximately 15 kilometers from the city center.
-The highlight of this park is the impressive temple complex of Wat Phra That Doi Suthep, which can be reached by climbing 309 steps, and which boasts a beautiful view of Chiang Mai and some wonderful golden Buddha statues.
+A visit to Doi Suthep National Park, with its famous temple Wat Phra That Doi Suthep, is one of the best things to do in Chiang Mai.
+This beautiful nature reserve is located in the forested mountains above Chiang Mai, about 15 kilometers from downtown.
+The highlight of this park is the impressive temple complex of Wat Phra That Doi Suthep, which can be reached by climbing 309 steps and which thrills with a beautiful view over Chiang Mai and with wonderful golden Buddha statues.
 However, there is even more to discover in the national park.
 Especially worth seeing is the royal palace complex Bhubing Palace and the Hmong Village, a charming mountain village in the north.